stfc/dl_esm_inf/doc/api.rst

 Name             Description
 ===============  =========================================
 GO_BC_NONE       No boundary conditions are applied.
 GO_BC_EXTERNAL   Some external forcing is applied.
 This must be implemented by a kernel.
-The domain must be defined with a T-point mask (see :ref:`gocean1.0-grid-init`).
 GO_BC_PERIODIC   Periodic boundary conditions are applied.
 ===============  =========================================